The true tale of a Courageous Cape Cod Canada Goose.

 Black Cheek, who is the four-year old daughter of The Franks, has black pimples on her white right cheek.
 She is the only goose we have seen with such a unique marking.

 Banded geese are obviously easy to identify because of the bands they wear on their legs or necks.
-It is not our preferred method as the presence of the band takes away from our more personal method of identification.
+It is not our preferred method of identification as the presence of the band takes away from our more personal method of identification.
 Bands can fall off as well and if you can only identify a goose by the band it wears, you will have a hard time identifying it when it loses its band.

-RETURN TO MEET OUR CANADA GEESE FRIENDS
+MEET OUR CANADA GEESE FRIENDS